 It’s not always all wine and roses in the rooster and hen mating process as sometimes things go wrong.
 For example, if a rooster isn’t dominant over a hen, she may give him the cold shoulder and refuse to mate.
 This can be seen when a young, new rooster is introduced to the flock.
 The older hens may fight him off to send a clear message that they’re simply not interested.

 Another problem that can disrupt the mating process is too many fluffy feathers at the business end of a hen.
 To make insemination possible, you can trim the feathers around the cloaca so the rooster can mate with her.

 And then there’s a size difference that can get in the way.
 For example, if a small rooster is trying to mate with a large hen, things can get dicey.
 However, with sheer determination, the little guy could very well succeed, even if it takes a while!

 Dealing With Aggressive Roosters

 If you decide to get a rooster, be sure to have the right rooster to hen ratio to keep your flock in balance.
-Over-mating of your hens can cause stress and illness so do the math correctly or else you may have issues.
+Over-mating of your hens can cause injuries, so do the math correctly or else you may have issues.
 A rooster will watch over your flock and warn the others of danger, that is when he’s not busy mating with all those females!

 Featured Image Credit: klimkin, Pixabay